 These changes bring into sharper focus the question which I posed at the outset of this lecture: what sort of social reordering can properly be assigned to judges and courts, as opposed to other agencies of social control such as administrators or legislators?
 In theory, English law has a coherent answer to this question.
-It was given by Lord Diplock in his speech in the House of Lords in R v Inland Revenue Commissioners ex p National Federation of Self-Employed and Small Businesses.3 Parliament is sovereign and has the sole prerogative of legislating.
+It was given by Lord Diplock in his speech in the House of Lords in R v Inland Revenue Commissioners, ex parte National Federation of Self-Employed and Small Businesses.3 Parliament is sovereign and has the sole prerogative of legislating.
 Ministers are answerable to the courts for the lawfulness of their acts.
 But they are accountable exclusively to Parliament for their policies and for the efficiency with which they carried them out, and of these things Parliament was the sole judge.
 This is neat.
 It is elegant.
 And it is perfectly useless, because it begs all the difficult questions.
 What is a question of law?
 What is a question of policy?
 The Diplock test will yield a different answer depending on how you define the issue.

 Let me illustrate this point with an example, not particularly important in itself, but revealing nonetheless.
 In England, the administration and jurisdiction of the higher courts is governed by the Senior Courts Act 1981.

 Section 130 of that Act, which remained in force until 2003, is not normally regarded as a great engine of social policy.
 It empowered the Lord Chancellor to fix the level of court fees.
 In 1997, the Lord Chancellor introduced new regulations.
 Their effect was to increase the court fees, while at the same time omitting provisions in the previous regulations which had exempted people on income support.
-They now had to Lack of democratic legitimacy is a potential problem about all judge-made law.
+They now had to pay the court fee just like anyone else.
+The object was to reduce the net cost to the state of funding the court system, but the effect was necessarily to make access to the courts more expensive for the poorest section of society.